james-langridge/personal-trainer-planner/README.md

 ## Personal Trainer Planner

-A client management and scheduling app for personal trainers and their clients, made in collaboration with a real personal trainer (PT).
+A single-tenant Next.js app for personal trainers to schedule and track events, and manage and invoice clients.
+Made in collaboration with and used in production by a real [personal trainer](https://www.fitforlifetrainer.co.uk/) (**PT**).

 > **Warning** `Client` in this context means the customer of the PT.